“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 nyika national park malawi

-A grassy plateau, covered in colorful flowers, treeless at its tops but surrounded by dense forest, a rare sight in Southern Africa.
+A grassy plateau, covered in colorful flowers, treeless at its tops but surrounded by dense forest, is a rare sight in Southern Africa.

-Nyika National Park is also home to a great variety of wildlife: zebras, hyenas, leopards, bucks and antelopes, honeybadgers, civets, numerous birds of prey, and recently elephants and a lonely lion.
+Nyika National Park is also home to a great variety of wildlife: zebras, hyenas, leopards, bucks and antelopes, honey badgers, civets, numerous birds of prey, and, recently, elephants and a lonely lion.

-Staying in Nyika is not cheap, the only available accommodation inside the park is the official Chelinda Camp, 15USD per person to camp, and shared chalets starting at 150.
+Staying in Nyika is not cheap; the only available accommodation inside the park is the official Chelinda Camp, with camping at 15 USD per person per night and shared chalets starting at 150.

 Vwaza National Park, Marsh, and Wildlife Reserve

-Vwaza Wildlife Reserve is an area of marsh and plain with a few rocky outcrops, it measures 400 sq miles (1000 sq km) and lies along the Zambian border north-west of Mzuzu.
-There are 2,000 elephants, many hippos, crocodiles, buffaloes, cranes, storks, and many other animals (more than 300 species of birds have been recorded).
+Vwaza Wildlife Reserve is an area of marsh and plain with a few rocky outcrops.
+It measures 400 sq miles (1000 sq km) and lies along the Zambian border north-west of Mzuzu.

-The camp is located on the shores of the lake/marsh, and it’s very common to see the passage of herds of elephants and buffaloes straight from your porch.
+The camp is located on the shores of the lake/marsh, and it’s very common to see the passage of herds of elephants and buffalo straight from your porch.
 A band of hippos lives nearby, always in sight.

-A good opportunity to avoid this overcharge is offered by a new guesthouse located just outside the park, Mother Elizabeth Organic Farming, and Safari Camp.
-You can overnight there if you arrive late in the afternoon, and enter the park only the day after in the morning.
-This way you will pay the entry fee only once.
-The walking safari is incredibly cheap (10 USD per person) and totally worth it.
+You can overnight there if you arrive late in the afternoon, and enter the park the next morning.
+This way, you will pay the entry fee only once.
+The walking safari is incredibly cheap (10 USD per person) and worth it.

 Other Places to Visit and Tourist Attractions in Malawi